callbacked/g1-sample/README.md

 - **iOS 13.0** or later
 - Xcode 14 or later
-- G1 glasses from Even Realities
+- G1 glasses from Even Realities (Works on firmware 1.5 as of writing this)

 ---